hbctraining/Intro-to-R-with-DGE/homework/Intro_to_R_hw.md

  - return the value "human" from the second component:
  - give the components of the list the following names: "genome_lengths", "genomes", "record":

-## Nested functions
+## Nested functions (extra credit)

-4. Let's derive some nested functions similar to those we will use in our RNA-Seq analysis.
+Let's derive some nested functions similar to those we will use in our RNA-Seq analysis.
 The following dataframes, `value_table` and `meta`, should be used to address the questions below (you do not actually need to create these dataframes):

 **value_table**